Chernobyl, Ukraine was the site of a terrible nuclear accident on April 26, 1986 when a reactor meltdown spewed radioactive material all over Europe.

 A large area around Chernobyl nuclear power plant was evacuated and is uninhabitable for thousands of years.
 This series of Chernobyl pictures show the nuclear disaster site 30 years later.

-They say it is safe, but if you are too scared to go yourself, here are 22 Chernobyl pictures that will give you a glimpse into what Chernobyl looks like today.
+They say the radiation levels are low enough now and it is safe to visit for a short time, but if you are too scared to go yourself, here are 22 chernobyl pictures that will give you a glimpse into what it looks like today.

 Pripyat’s grocery store has been mostly destroyed, but shopping carts still sit near the entrance.

 - Watch the TV Series Chernobyl and see what happened according to this mesmerizing telling on HBO

 Today the Chernobyl Exclusion Zone extends for a 30 kilometer radius around the reactor.
 I visited as part of one of the heavily-controlled and sanctioned tours from Kiev, Ukraine.
 But the area is so large that it is possible to sneak by the authorities (not advisable!).